-We are so enamored by what is happening outside – the news, the events, the workplace and the people.
+We are so enamored by what is happening outside – the news, the events, the workplace, and the people.
 In our life, we attach too much importance to the outside world.
 And the only reason is our senses.
-You see, our five senses (Seeing, listening, tasting, smelling and touching) are directed outwards.
+You see, our five senses (Seeing, listening, tasting, smelling, and touching) are directed outwards.
 We experience the world through these senses.
-Every day, we absorb lot of information from the outside world.
+Every day, we absorb a lot of information from the outside world.
 Our mind is like a recorder, spooling everything into our subconscious.
 Some of the impressions are strong and some trailing.
 An average person has 35,000 thoughts every day.
-On top of this we have emotions.
+On top of this, we have emotions.
 We can manage most of them, but sometimes the switch turns on.
 We find ourselves in despair or elation.
-You see at any point of time our feeling is attributed to different chemicals running a muck in our blood stream.
-For example, if it’s a high, it’s a dopamine rush.
-If its stress, it’s cortisol.
-If its happiness, it’s oxytocin.
+You see at any point in time our feeling is attributed to different chemicals running amuck in our bloodstream.
+For example, if it’s high, it’s a dopamine rush.
+If it’s stress, it’s cortisol.
+If it’s happiness, it’s oxytocin.
 We can also artificially induce these states, by external stimulation.

 - Be aware of your thoughts and emotions

-- Know that you are God’s child – pure spirt
+- Know that you are God’s child – pure spirit

 - Don’t let the outside world overwhelm you

 It is very important to focus your awareness on the task at hand.
 Be in alpha/theta states by remaining calm.
 Meditate, take deep breaths, utilize tapping and any other mantra that brings you happiness.
 Don’t allow anyone to invade your inner space.